 It all started with a little headache.
 Nothing too severe.
-But then came another, a week later.
+But then came another, a week or so later.
 After that point, it became constant.
 Every day, it became worse and worse.
-Still, I did not think much about it.
-The last thing I wanted was to worry Edward and my surrogate family, so I did my best not to be obvious about it.
-I only just got them back after the Volturi fiasco, I wasn't about to ruin the hard-earned tranquility of our reunion by heaping silly human problems on them.
+Still, I did not think much of it.
+The last thing I wanted was to worry Edward and my surrogate family, so I did my best not to be obvious about the discomfort.
+I only just got my life back on track after the Volturi fiasco and I wasn't about to ruin the hard-earned tranquility of our reunion by heaping silly human problems on them.

 "Hm?"
-I asked, distracted by the combined effort of paying attention to reading my tattered copy of Wuthering Heights and massaging my neck with my free hand.
-Most of the Cullens were out hunting, except for Carlisle who was on his shift at the hospital, and Jasper who got saddled with the Bella-watch for the night.
+I asked, distracted by the combined effort of reading my tattered copy of Wuthering Heights and massaging my neck with my free hand at the same time.
+Most of the Cullens were out hunting, except for Carlisle, who was on his shift at the hospital, and Jasper, who got saddled with the Bella-watch for the night.

 "Can we talk?
 I've been meaning to ask you about something, and I thought it would be better to do it while the others were away."

 I raised my head to look him in the eye, my eyebrow cocked.
-He seemed uncomfortable with the situation if that half-pain, half-concern expression on his inhuman, but beautiful, face was any indication.
+He seemed uncomfortable with the situation if that half-pain, half-concern expression on his inhuman, yet beautiful, face was any indication.

 "So..."
 I said.
 When my eloquent prompt went without visible notice, I added, "What did you want to talk about?"

-He watched me in silence for a few uncomfortable seconds, and his expression smoothed out, not giving me any indication to what he was thinking.
+He watched me in silence for a few drawn-out seconds and his expression smoothed out, not giving any indication as to what he was thinking.
 "I can feel it."

 "You are in pain."

-I nodded with some reluctance.
+I nodded with reluctance.
 "It's my head.
 Probably a bad migraine or something."
-Yeah, or something.
+Yeah, or 'something'.
 Apparently Jasper was a little skeptical on that point, too.
 His lips turned down the slightest fraction, and his eyebrows furrowed just enough for me to catch the involuntary movement.

 "I think it's time to get it checked.
 If you don't want Carlisle to know, just go to another doctor.
 If you want, I can even take you to Port Angeles Hospital.
 No one knows us there."